Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Phase space control

 \subsection{Knob control}

 In preparation for the experimental test of the TRIBs lattice, we create a knob which will vary $h_{22000}$ at a large scale while keeping $|h_{30000}|$ at minimum change.
-Six sextupoles, five harmonic and one normal, are chosen and grouped to form this sextupole knob.
+Five harmonic sextupoles are chosen and grouped to form this sextupole knob.
 These sextupoles are far away from the locations having large horizontal and vertical orbit offsets in order to avoid large impact on the orbit when changing them.
 Also by design the change of chromaticity is negligible while adjusting the knob.
 As shown in Fig.~\ref{fig:knob_para} (a) and (b), when the knob value changes from $-1.2$ to 1.0, $h_{22000}$ shows a large linear change from $\sim0$ to $-2100$ but less change for both $h_{30000r}$ and $h_{30000i}$ (1 to -2).
-Interestingly, although the absolute value changes of both $h_{30000r}$ and $h_{30000i}$ are small, they yield large angle change of the fixed points in the phase space.
-As shown in Fig.~\ref{fig:knob_para} (c), the estimated angle change ($\Delta\phi_x=-\frac{\Delta\phi_0}{3}$) gradually increases to $\sim50^o$ when the knob value changes to $-1.2$, indicating the fixed points rotate counterclockwise in the phase space (Fig.~$\ref{fig:knob_phase}$).
+Interestingly, although the absolute value changes of both $h_{30000r}$ and $h_{30000i}$ are small, they yield large angle change of the fixed points in phase space.
+As shown in Fig.~\ref{fig:knob_para} (c), the estimated angle change ($\Delta\phi_x=-\frac{\Delta\phi_0}{3}$) gradually increases to $\sim50^o$ when the knob value changes to $-1.2$, indicating the fixed points rotate counterclockwise in phase space (Fig.~$\ref{fig:knob_phase}$).
 The exact phase angle change of three SFPs at different knob values are calculated from normalized phase plots (similar as Fig.~$\ref{fig:phi0}$) and plotted in Fig.~$\ref{fig:knob_para}$ (c).
-The exact angle changes of SFP2 and SFP3 agree very well with the estimate.
-Besides the angle, the actions of SFPs and UFPs change along with the knob value as shown in Fig.~$\ref{fig:knob_para}$ (d).
+The exact angle changes of SFP2 and SFP3 agree very well with the estimate but there exists discrepancy for SFP1.
+This angle discrepancy is not understood yet, possibly due to larger nonlinear effect with slightly larger $J_x$ at SFP1.
+Besides the angle, the estimated actions of SFPs and UFPs change along with the knob value as shown in Fig.~$\ref{fig:knob_para}$ (d).